ReTo Eco-Solutions, Inc. Annou - GuruFocus.com

 Forward-Looking Statements

 This press release contains forward-looking statements.
 Forward-looking statements include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements that are other than statements of historical facts.
+These statements include, among others, statements regarding the completion of the Offering, the anticipated proceeds from the Offering and the use of such proceeds.
 Our actual results may differ materially and adversely from those expressed in any forward-looking statements as a result of various factors and uncertainties.
-For example, there can be no assurance that we will be able to regain compliance and maintain our listing on Nasdaq.
-The reports filed by the Company with the Securities and Exchange Commission (the "SEC") discuss these and other import factors and risks that may affect the Company's business, results of operations and financial conditions.
+The reports filed by the Company with the SEC discuss these and other import factors and risks that may affect the Company's business, results of operations and financial conditions.
 For these reasons, among others, investors are cautioned not to place undue reliance upon any forward-looking statements in this press release.
 The Company undertakes no obligation to publicly revise these forward-looking statements to reflect events or circumstances that arise after the date hereof.

 For more information, please contact: